a-e/grinder-webtest/docs/index.rst

 The only dependency aside from Grinder is Jython_.
 Due to some limitations in earlier versions of Grinder, this module was designed to work with Jython 2.2.1.
+Grinder Webtest was developed using Grinder 3.2, and versions of Grinder as recent as 3.4 are known to be compatible with Jython 2.2.1.
+Grinder Webtest has not been tested with newer versions of Jython; if you try a newer version, please let us know whether or not it works.

 .. _downloads page: https://launchpad.net/grinder-webtest/+download